kaos-69/Mimisbrunnur/docs/INSTRUCTIONS.md

 When browsing, the reader will show up to eight items (directories and/or documents) at a time.
 If there are more than eight items you can move between pages with the next and previous buttons.
 The working path is shown at the top of the screen (/ initially, for root).
 Items ending with / are directories.
 In all directories except root you will also find .. for parent directory.

 At the top of the display a status bar is shown.
 When browsing this shows the current page and number of pages in the current directory.
-When reading it shows the name of the current document and you place within it in percent.
+When reading it shows the name of the current document and your place within it in percent.
 Always shown is free memory and battery voltage.
-Note that the status bar is only updated when the display is, so the values may not be current if the reader has been left on for a substantial time.
+Note that the status bar is only updated when the display is, so the values may not be current if the reader has been left unused for a substantial time.

 Menu options: